guzart/hauler/README.md

 * install Sass dynamically, install if present or ask otherwise
 * add sensible defaults to the config template
 * should be able to append loaders or override them
+* one place for editing the asset host